EvanCesanek/Ouvrai/README.md

     ```

 #### Build and deploy the example experiment
-  1. If you set up multiple Hosting sites in your Firebase project, you must specify which one to deploy to, otherwise you will deploy to your primary, default Hosting site.
+  1. If you created multiple Hosting sites in your Firebase project, specify which one to deploy to:
     - Open *`firebase.json`* and edit the line `"site": "projname-lab01"` to specify one of your own site names.
+    - If you did not create multiple sites, delete this line to deploy to your default primary Hosting site.
   2. Run:
   ```shell
   npm run build # creates production version of your src code in public folder